 The North Pole is cold.
-So cold that Santa had taken to wearing his signature red suit with furred white cuffs at all times, even while eating dinner and reading by the fire.
+So cold that Santa had taken to wearing his signature red suit at all times and the elves’ little hands were chilled to the bone.
+These weren’t the best conditions for making toys for little girls and boys.
 He needed to find the best way to insulate his windows from the cold.
-When Indow learned this, we had to ask: how can we help?
+When Indow learned this, we asked: how can we help?

-Santa told us, “I’ve always loved my historic home but I’ve gotten to where I can’t stand the drafts.
-When those North Pole winds blow, the window panes rattle and sometimes the pages of my book flutter, flutter.
-And Mrs. Claus can’t concentrate on her Sudoku.
-The elves have offered to make us new windows with their magical mechanical abilities, but we like the unique character of our original ones.”
-They needed the best way to insulate windows!
+Santa told us, “I’ve always loved my historic home and workshop, but I’ve gotten to where I can’t stand the drafts.
+When those North Pole winds blow, the window panes rattle and the elves shiver and huddle together for warmth instead of working.

 If you didn’t already know this, the Claus’s home was built in 1902 by the elfin architect Ona Krisren.
 Back then, eclectic architecture was all the rage – and just the thing for Santa who wanted to incorporate architectural elements he’d seen zigzagging his sleigh around the world.
 And he knew it would look good in the storybooks.